microsoft/AzureStackHCIJumpstart/README.md

 The latest version added:

+- You can now rerun the `Initialize-AzureStackHCILabOrchestration` repeatedly on the nodes.
+This is useful if one or more of the VMs are messed up, disks, or NICs, Active Directory, etc., are messed up

-- You can now provide a VHDX or an ISO to base VMs off of.
+- You can now provide a VHDX or an ISO to create VMs.
 VHDX greatly speeds up the lab deployment time as hyrdration from an ISO is one of the longest tasks.

-- Parallelization for several tasks that applied to all VMs or the Azure Stack HCI VMs
+- Parallelization for several tasks that apply to all VMs or the Azure Stack HCI VMs

-- Checkpoints that let you accelerate the deployment phases *(Currently stage 0 and 1 only)
+- Checkpoints that let you accelerate and revert the deployment phases for quick practice *(Stages 0 (start) - 4 (S2D))*

 - Internet access from the VMs

-- Resolved issues where the disk media types were reset following a reboot

-- Moved functions that can be called by the user to the main module `\AzureStackHCIJumpstart.psm1`

-- Moved functions used by the module (not directly by the user) to the helpers module.

 # Getting Started

 By default, you must provide a ISO or a VHDX which will be used to install VMs.
 You need to provide only one these and update that **one** value to create the lab.

-1. Open ****.\AzureStackHCIJumpstart\AzureStackHCIJumpstart.psm1****
+1. Open **.\AzureStackHCIJumpstart\AzureStackHCIJumpstart.psm1**

 2. In the `Get-AzureStackHCILabConfig` function, edit either the `ServerISO` or the `BaseVHDX` property.